socle-commun/umbranexus/README.md

 Everything is lightweight and ready to expand once the agent wakes up.

-## Template Structure
+## Project Overview
-This repository only provides a skeleton.
-See [TEMPLATE.md](TEMPLATE.md) for folder descriptions and usage instructions.
+The 24-chapter layout acts as a handbook of digital alchemy.
+Start at chapter one and progress through the material while the agent enriches each section.
+See [TEMPLATE.md](TEMPLATE.md) for folder descriptions.

 ## Installation
 - `npm install`